Information about attending classes using Zoom.

 It is forbidden to photograph, film or record the Zoom screen in any way.

 Having accessed the class, you will be in the waiting room until the start of the class.
 A member of staff will let you in and you will be greeted by your teacher.

-We recommend that you have your screen on so that your teacher can see and interact with you.
+We recommend that you have your camera on so that your teacher can see and interact with you.

 The bigger the screen you use, the better the experience you will have.

 Zoom students should be prepared with painting and drawing equipment and space to make work.
 Painting students will find a starter list of materials on the FAQ page.

 We will usually mute Zoom students at the start of the lesson to avoid background noise and distraction.
 Unmute yourself if you need to speak with your teacher, except during life classes when you will need to use the chat function to communicate with your teacher's assistant.